Innospace: HANBIT-Mini

-HANBIT-Mini is a three-stage launch vehicle that is 39.6m long and 3.7m in diameter and can launch 1300kg into a sun-synchronous orbit at an altitude of 500 km.
+HANBIT-Mini is a three-stage launch vehicle that is 39.6m long and 3.7m in diameter and can launch 1300 kg into a sun-synchronous orbit at an altitude of 500 km.
 The first stage is equipped with nine 25-ton hybrid engines, and the second stage is equipped with one 25-ton hybrid engine, and the third stage with two 3-ton methane engines.